Jan Howard: 1946–1957: Early adulthood

 Wood then brought his wife and children to Cairo, Illinois where he planned to work in a canning factory.
 After Lula discovered the dilapidated conditions in Cairo, she and her children left.
 Wood then moved his family to Sunflower, Kansas where he taught in a public high school.
 Wood was then fired after engaging in an affair with another teacher.
 After getting a new job repairing railroad tracks, Wood moved the family to Verdonia, Kansas.
 Yet, Wood was often missing from home and spent most of his income.
 Lula and her children then abandoned the apartment after the landlord threatened eviction.
 When the car Lula was driving ran out of fuel, Lula pulled over into a residential home where an elderly couple took her and her children in for several weeks.
-After asking for money, the family returned back to her parents home.
+After asking for money, the family returned to her parents home.
 Lula and her husband briefly reunited in West Plains after he obtained a new teaching position.
 However, Wood quit his job and when he decided to move again, Lula refused.
 According to Lula, Wood was angered by her refusal, and held a butcher knife to throat in response.
 His actions were interrupted when a friend knocked on the front door of their home.
 Lula and her three sons fled to her family's Oklahoma home the same day.
 Lula and Wood divorced in 1953.

 Lula and her children then moved in with her brother near Columbus, Ohio.
 She then married her brother's friend and US military sergeant Lowell "Smitty" Smith.
 Smith moved Lula and her children into local military housing and got a job in the "tea room" of the Morehouse Fashion Department Store.
 Lula then gave birth to the couple's child in 1954 who died shortly after birth due to complications from a cerebral hemorrhage.
 Smith was then transferred to Warrensburg, Missouri where the couple rented a three bedroom home in a suburban community.
 In Missouri, Lula became pregnant again but miscarried the child.
 Shortly after the miscarriage, Smith was transferred to the Panama Canal Zone and informed Lula he would send for her once he was settled.
 After not nearing from Smith, she received a letter in the mail informing her than Smith's first wife had never actually filed for divorce.
 Smith then reunited with his wife and his marriage to Lula was annulled in 1955.

 Lula decided to make a new start in Gardena, California in 1955.
 After pawning Smith's wedding ring for $25, Lula and her two children took a bus out to California.
 She then worked a series of low-wage jobs (including a cocktail waitress in a men's club), writing in her book, "I must have had 30 jobs in days."
 Despite not being able to "type or take shorthand", Lula obtained a secretarial position.
 Her friend was dating country artist Wynn Stewart who introduced Lula to his friend and aspiring songwriter Harlan Howard.
 The couple then married 30 days after their meeting in 1957.